-In the earlier posts we have learnt about Radius PAP authentication and learnt about Radius packets construction/decryption through wireshark.
+In the earlier posts I have written about Radius PAP authentication and learnt about Radius packets construction/decryption through wireshark.
 In this post we will learn about creating RADSEC tunnels using RADSEC proxy, and learn how the classic UDP radius frames are protected using RADSEC.

-We will use radsec proxy to create RADSEC Tunnels as this is a open source.
+We will use radsec proxy to create RADSEC Tunnels, as this is an open source.

-Please go through the earlier posts thoroughly to understand this post better as we are not discussing just the call flows in the post.
+Please go through the below posts thoroughly to understand this post better, as we are not discussing just the call flows.

 We will be working with Radsec TLS1.2 tunnels in this post.